sonatype-nexus-community/nexus-repository-r/README.md

 This will cause the plugin to be loaded and started with each startup of Nexus Repository.

 ### Easiest Install for version
-Relevant only for Nexus Repository manager version 3.18.0-01 and lower  which doest includes `R` plugin.
+Relevant only for Nexus Repository manager version 3.19 and lower  which doesn't include `R` plugin.
 But we strongly recommend to update to the latest Nexus Repository version.

 Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
 To install the `R` plugin, you can either build locally or download from The Central Repository: